-- a description of each of the strategic medium-term priorities with the success variables by which they will be measured (Appendix 1 - page 12); - an alignment of the medium-term strategic priorities and proposed focus areas for MDAs to the national goals, medium-term themes and priority national outcomes of Vision 2030 Jamaica National Development Plan, and the Sustainable Development Goals (SDGs) (Appendix 1A page 20); and - a Strategy Map demonstrating the Whole-of-Government (WoG) integrated planning and implementation approach towards the strategic priorities and objectives of the government (Appendix 1B - page 25).
+- a description of each of the medium-tern strategic priorities with the success variables by which they will be measured [Appendix 1 - page 11]; - an alignment of the GoJ's medium-term strategic priorities and related focus areas for MDAs, for 2023/2024 2026/20227, to the Sustainable Development Goals (SDGs), as well as the National Goals, Medium-term Themes and Priority National Outcomes of Vision 2030 Jamaica National Development Plan [Appendix 1A page 25]; and - a Strategy Map demonstrating the Whole-of-Government (WoG) integrated planning and implementation approach towards the strategic priorities and objectives of the government [Appendix 1B - page 31].

-The Strategic Business and Operational Plans should, therefore, be aligned to Vision 2030 Jamaica National Development Plan, by way of the MTF and the strategic priorities of Government, whilst being congruent with the results-based principles and objectives of the MTRBB, SDGs and Growth Initiatives of the Economic Growth Council.
+Performance Management & Evaluation Branch (PMEB) Office of the Cabinet The Strategic and Operational Plans should, therefore, be aligned to Vision 2030 Jamaica National Development Plan, by way of the MTF and the strategic priorities of Government, whilst being congruent with the results-based principles and objectives of the MTRBB, SDGs and Growth Initiatives of the Economic Growth Council.

 It is imperative that each Ministry identifies the cross-cutting initiatives to be implemented across the public sector and recognise its leadership and/or contributory role in their implementation in order to facilitate and/or accommodate the coordination efforts that are required.
-These crosscutting initiatives identified by Ministries will be incorporated in the Whole-of-Government Business Plan.
+These crosscutting initiatives identified by Ministries will be incorporated in the Whole-of-Government Plan.
 This Plan will link the priority National Goals and the Government's Strategic Priorities with the medium term financial and non-financial contributions of MDAs by aligning their key four-year cross-cutting initiatives to goals, strategies and performance indicators to ensure desired outcomes are realised.